vyoung831/Mintee/doc/Development/application-architecture.md

 More on transformable properties [here](https://www.kairadiagne.com/2020/01/13/nssecurecoding-and-transformable-properties-in-core-data.html).

 # View development

+## Usability/UX
+In following the scenarios, the keyboard must be dimissed:
+- A button is tapped that presents a new modal or popover.
+- A button is tapped that dismisses the current modal or popover.
+- A tap is registered outside of the control that activated the keyboard.
+Ex: A tap is registered in the ScrollView of `AddTask`.

 ## Navigation
 To prepare for additional navigation and ensure consistent UI, every SwiftUI View in Mintee declares a `NavigationView`.